ajainarayanan/react-dag/README.md

     The `settings` prop is like either or - Either you provide the entire settings for the DAG or take the base settings.
 I am still yet to work on how to achieve granularity (or mixin) multiple different settings.

   - `data` - Is the initial state of the DAG.
 Could be used to render the DAG right away if the data is already available (instead of constructing the DAG one node at a time).

+  - `enhancers` - Are the list of enhancers you would want to add to the `dag-store`.
+To read more about enhancers please check the [documentation here](https://github.com/reactjs/redux/blob/master/docs/Glossary.md#store-enhancer)

   - `additionalReducersMap` - The DAG comes with a base reducer that does some base operations.
 If you want additional reducers to be used for any property of the store you could pass in the map and the reducers would get `reduce`'d (as in executed one at a time.
 Something like reduce reducer)